Languages of India: Marathi

-Marathi is an Indo-Aryan language.
-It is the official language and co-official language in Maharashtra and Goa states of Western India respectively, and is one of the official languages of India.
+Present-day geographical distribution of Marathi.

+Marathi (मराठी, 𑘦𑘨𑘰𑘙𑘲) is an Indo-Aryan language native to the Maharashtra region spoken by the Marathi people & their diaspora around the world.
+Marathi is the official language of Maharashtra and the co-official language in the union territories of Dadra and Nagar Haveli and Daman and Diu.
+In Goa, Konkani is the sole official language; however, Marathi may also be used for all official purposes.
+(Note: The Goa, Daman, and Diu Official Language Act, 1987 makes Konkani the official language, but provides that Marathi may also be used "for all or any of the official purposes".
+The Government also has a policy of replying in Marathi to correspondence received in Marathi.)

 There were 83 million speakers of the language in 2011.
 Marathi has the third-largest number of native speakers in India and ranks 10th in the list of most spoken languages in the world.
-Marathi has some of the oldest literature of all modern Indo-Aryan languages; Oldest stone inscriptions from 8th century & literature dating from about 1100 AD (Mukundraj's Vivek Sindhu dates to the 12th century).
-The major dialects of Marathi are Standard Marathi (Pramaan Bhasha) and the Varhadi dialect.
-There are other related languages such as Ahirani, Dangi, Vadvali, Samavedi.
-Malvani Konkani has been heavily influenced by Marathi varieties.
-Marathi is one of several languages that descend from Maharashtri Prakrit.
-The further change led to the Apabhraṃśa languages like Old Marathi.
+Marathi has some of the oldest literature of all modern Indo-Aryan languages; the oldest stone inscriptions from the 8th century & literature dating from about 1100 AD (Mukundraj's Vivek Sindhu dates to the 12th century).

+The major dialects of Marathi are Standard Marathi (Pramaan Bhasha) and Varhadi.
+Related languages include Ahirani, Dangi, Vadvali, and Samavedi, while Malvani Konkani has been heavily influenced by Marathi.
+Descending from Maharashtri Prakrit, the language evolved through Apabhraṃśa stages into Old Marathi.
+Over a period of many centuries, the Marathi language and people came into contact with diverse linguistic groups.
+While its foundation lies in Prakrit, Maharashtri, Apabhraṃśa, and Sanskrit, it also integrated elements from Austroasiatic and Dravidian sources.
+Additionally, Marathi incorporates a significant layer of loanwords from foreign languages, most notably Persian, Arabic, and English, with minor contributions from French and Portuguese.